 Secretary Certification Program Overviews

-Secretaries often make companies' first impressions, because they are usually the first employees encountered when a client comes through the door.
-Certificate programs can help someone become an administrative assistant; there are secretarial programs devoted to training both medical and legal administrative professionals.
-Passing certification exams can allow someone to earn professional credentials in general secretary work or legal secretary tasks.
+Certificate programs focus on helping students develop basic skills, such as keyboarding and word processing, while also allowing them to establish an understanding of various business disciplines, including accounting and business law.
+There are secretarial programs devoted to training both medical and legal administrative professionals.
+Passing certification exams can allow someone to earn professional credentials in general secretary or legal secretary work.

 Students enrolled in secretary certificate programs or associate's degree programs learn the importance of effective communication and strong word processing skills.
 They develop skills in maintaining company records and managing office calendars.
 Students learn to take dictation and transcribe documents.
 Most secretary certificate programs also stress confidentiality and ethical behavior.
 Secretarial program students should have a high school diploma or a general education diploma (GED).